opconWizard/opcon-docs/docs/server-programs/notify-handler.md

     notifications containing a Schedule Name will contain the unique schedule name instance for the customer to follow up on if necessary.
-- Any OpCon/xps Events are passed in the SAM\'s MSGIN directory for processing.
+- Any OpCon/xps Events are passed in the SAM's MSGIN directory for processing.
 SMA Notify Handler automatically supplies the user name and password.
 - For all notification types with message or text fields, SMA Notify